mstksg/inCode/copy/entries/monad-plus-2.md

 [ 2, 8, 8, 32]
 ~~~

-The first list represents the results of all of the possible successful paths 5
+The first list represents the results of all of the possible successful paths
-could have taken to "traverse" the dreaded `halveOrDouble` landscape twice ---
+5 could have taken to "traverse" the dreaded `halveOrDouble` landscape twice
-double-halve, or double-double.
-The second, 6 could have emerged successful
+--- double-halve, or double-double.
+The second, 6 could have emerged
-with halve-double, double-halve, or double-double.
-For 8, all paths are
+successful with halve-double, double-halve, or double-double.
+For 8, all
-successful, incidentally.
+paths are successful, incidentally.
 He better check his privilege.

 ### Do notation

-Let's look at this in the do notation form to offer some possible insight:
+Let's look at the same thing in do notation form to offer some possible
+insight:

 ~~~haskell
 halveOrDoubleTwice :: Int -> [Int]